California State Level Paid Sick Leave

 (2) For an employee who is a victim of domestic violence, sexual assault, or stalking, taking time off from work to obtain or attempt to obtain any relief to help ensure the health, safety, or welfare of the victim or his or her child.

-California paid sick leave does not currently cover time off needed because of closure of the employee’s place of business or their child’s school or childcare, due to a public health emergency.
+California paid sick leave does not currently cover time off needed because of the closure of the employee’s place of business or their child’s school or childcare, due to a public health emergency.
 In 2019, a bill to amend the state’s sick leave law was proposed in the Assembly that included an amendment to cove sick leave due to public health emergency closures, but the bill did not get enough traction and died in the legislative process.

 Paid sick leave must carry over from year to year, but employers can place a cap on accrual of 48 hours.
 Employers can limit an employee’s use of sick leave to 24 hours per year.
 Employers can also require employees to take sick leave in at least two-hour increments, but not more.